JonKragskow/jonkragskow.github.io/_pages/about.md

   - /about.html
 ---

-In January 2023 I will take up a post-doctoral research position at the University of Bath with Dr Elizaveta Suturina, where I shall work on the accurate and robust simulation of paramagnetic nuclear magnetic resonance spectra.
+As of January 2023 I am Research Associate at the University of Bath working for Dr Elizaveta Suturina.
+My research aims to improve the accurate and robust simulation of paramagnetic nuclear magnetic resonance spectra.

 I obtained my MChem and PhD degrees in Chemistry at the University of Manchester in 2018 and 2022 working in the Chilton Group.
 My work focussed on the modelling of spin-phonon coupling in the electronic and magnetic properties of lanthanide single molecule magnets and qubits.